Link to your media artifact(s) giving background on the issue:

 An infographic with data on mental health of children and teens with specific focus on the state of Michigan.
 By Julia Eisenshtadt and Maddie Donsky2.
 Persona and POV statement Persona name: Brooke Smith Age: 13 years old School/occupation: Tappan Middle School Location: Ann Arbor, Michigan Quote: "Going to school everyday makes me very anxious.
 I can't concentrate in my classes and I'm worried about what that will do to my grades."
 About:

-- Is an only child
+- An only child

 - Doesn't do well in school

 - Parents are recently divorced